elicia4/linux_notes/tools/vim/vim_prime/02_horizontal.md

 newer version though, try it out.](https://www.youtube.com/watch?v=w7i4amO_zaE)

-If you do `vim .`, the current directory will be opened. `netrw` allows you to do basic file system manipulation with vim.
+If you do `vim .`, the current directory will be opened. `netrw` allows you to do basic file system manipulation with `vim`.

 To open up a file tree, use `:Ex`.